UT OLLI Austin is a welcoming community of learners in the heart of campus

 Events

-• Lunar New Year visit to the Buddhist Temple for tea ceremony/temple tour/lunch.
+• Lunar New Year Tea at the Buddhist Center

 Special Interest Groups (SIGs)